Ice Cream Sundae Cake Tutorial – Cake Decorating Tutorials

 Well this is what I thought of; a nice summer cake that will bring pleasant memories.

-I was asked by the lovely Terri of the Cake Decorating Corner to make a tutorial for her website this summer.
+Also, I was asked by the lovely Terri of the Cake Decorating Corner to make a Guest Cake Tutorial for her website this summer.
 So this seemed perfect as well.
 I do hope you will like this tutorial.

 You can find the original tutorial here on Cake Decorating Corner.
 And of course – for you my blog fans – it’s always here on my blog too.!